MicrosoftDocs/architecture-center/docs/solution-ideas/articles/devsecops-in-github-content.md

 ### Security

 - Using self-hosted Actions runners for public repositories isn't advised.
 A malicious user could join your repo and create a PR that runs unsafe code on computers in your network.
 GitHub-hosted runners remove this risk.
-- Scan your code using the CodeQL analysis engine.
-CodeQL can discover potential vulnerabilities and coding errors.
-It can run both on a schedule and when events occur, such as a commit or a PR creation.
+- Scan your code using the CodeQL analysis engine to discover potential vulnerabilities and coding errors.
+CodeQL can run both on a schedule and when events occur, such as a commit or a PR creation, making it easy for users to identify security issues from within their PRs.
 See [About code scanning][GitHub code scanning].
 - Make sure to [configure Dependabot security updates][Configure Dependabot security updates], which can remove known threats from projects.
+- You can configure GitHub Enterprise Server to include [GitHub Advanced Security][GitHub Advanced Security], which is available for enterprise accounts on GitHub Enterprise Cloud and GitHub Enterprise Server 3.0 or higher.
+This provides extra features that help users find and fix security problems in their code.
+GitHub Enterprise can integrate automatic security and dependency scanning through GitHub Advanced Security and GitHub Open Source Security.
-- You can augment the code-scanning capabilities of GitHub by adding [GitHub third-party code-scanning tools][GitHub code scanning] that produce Static Analysis Results Interchange Format (SARIF) files.
+- You can augment the code-scanning capabilities of GitHub by adding [third-party code-scanning tools][Third party code scanning] that produce [Static Analysis Results Interchange Format (SARIF)][SARIF] files.
 GitHub then creates alerts when those tools identify potential security issues.

 ## Pricing